alex-stenger/Cours_IA_Kleber/README.md

 # Repository for Artificial Intelligence Lectures in 2nd Year of Scientific Preparatory Classes at Lycée Kléber in Strasbourg

-This repository contains the slides and code that I used during my lectures on Artificial Intelligence in the second year of scientific preparatory classes at Lycée Kléber in Strasbourg.
+This repository contains the slides and code that I used during my lectures on Artificial Intelligence in the second year of scientific preparatory classes (equivalent to 2nd or 3rd year of scientific bachelor) at Lycée Kléber in Strasbourg.

 ### Code Details